If you’re considering offering handyman services in Nevada, it’s essential to understand the local laws.

 When you read the laws as stated on the Nevada Contractor’s Board website, it’s unclear what jobs you can perform, leaving a legal gray area.

-When I started my handyman business, I found this frustration.
+When I started my handyman business, I found this frustrating.
 So here are some answers to common questions

 Can you change the flapper on my toilet without a plumbing license?”